Breastfeeding: Getting Started

 As with day 1, you likely will change only a few wet and dirty diapers on baby's second and third days.
 Don't be surprised if your baby loses weight during the first few days.
 The number of diaper changes and your baby's weight will increase when your milk comes in.

 Your baby is still learning how to latch on and breastfeed.
-So your nipples may be sore when your baby latches on or while you are breastfeeding.
-Other factors also may help lead to this soreness.
+Your nipples may be sore when your baby latches on or while you are breastfeeding in the beginning.
 But often it is mild and goes away by the end of the first week.
+Other factors may lead to this soreness.
 Tell your nurse if soreness continues or gets worse.
-Or if your nipples are cracked.
+Or if your nipples are cracked or damaged.
 Your nurse or healthcare provider may advise seeing a lactation consultant.
 This is someone who specializes in breastfeeding.

 Days 3 to 5

-You will have a lot more milk 3 or 4 days after birth.
+You will have a lot more milk 3 to 5 days after birth.
 When the amount of milk increases, the milk is said to have come in.
-Your baby is drinking more at each feeding.
-So they may drift off to sleep after a feeding and act more satisfied.
+Your baby is drinking more at each feeding, so they may drift off to sleep after a feeding and act more satisfied.
 Within 12 to 24 hours, you should be changing a lot more wet diapers.
-The number of dirty diapers also increases.
-And the stools should be changing.
+The number of dirty diapers also increases, and the stools should be changing.
 The baby's first bowel movements (meconium) are sticky and dark.
-They will become a mustard-yellow, loose, and seedy stool.
+They will become a mustard-yellow, loose, and seedy stool after the first few days.

 Weight gain should also pick up within 24 hours of this increase in milk production.
 So your baby will begin to gain at least 1/2 an ounce (15 g) a day.
 You may notice that your breasts feel fuller, heavier, or warmer when your milk comes in.
 The most important thing to do when your milk first comes in is to feed your baby frequently.
 This empties your breasts often and completely.

-Your breasts may become overfilled with milk (engorged).
-This makes them swollen and painful.
+Your breasts may become overfilled with milk (engorged) when the milk comes in.
+Engorgement can make them swollen and painful.
 Your baby may have trouble latching on if your breasts are engorged.
 Feeding frequently and on demand will help prevent this.
 But if it happens:

 Express some milk.
-This means squeezing a small amount out of your breasts.
-And then letting your baby latch on.
+This means hand expressing a small amount out of your breasts to help soften the area, then let your baby latch on.
 A warm shower or warm compresses right before or during expressing may help.

 Breastfeed or express milk by hand or breast pump often (every 1 to 2 hours).
 Your breasts should feel noticeably softer after breastfeeding or pumping.